jubbers/card-mocks/README.md

 - Playing Card Icon designed by [Freepik from Flaticon](https://www.freepik.com/).
 Updated and remixed for logo design.

 - Save Diskette Icon designed by [Yogi Aprelliyanto from Flaticon](https://www.flaticon.com/authors/yogi-aprelliyanto)

+- Other Icons designed by me (or I forgot who made them and I'm sorry.
+If it's yours, please shoot me a DM and I'll update the credits here)